topcoderinc/marathon-docker-template/README.md

 ## Train and test scripts

-Your container must contain a train and test (a.k.a. inference) script having the following specification: train.sh <data-folder> should create any data files that your algorithm needs for running test.sh later.
-The supplied <data-folder> parameters point to a folder having training data in the same structure as is available for you during the coding phase.
-The allowed time limit for the train.sh script is 3 days.
+Your container must contain a train and test (a.k.a. inference) script having the following specification:

+`train.sh <data-folder>` should create any data files that your algorithm needs for running test.sh later.
+The supplied `<data-folder>` parameters point to a folder having training data in the same structure as is available for you during the coding phase.
 You may assume that the data folder path will be under /data.

 As its first step train.sh must delete the self-created models shipped with your submission.